arvidn/libtorrent/docs/manual.rst

 	h.auto_managed(false);
 	h.pause();

-With the important distinction that it entierly avoids the brief window where the torrent is in downloading state.
+With the important distinction that it entirely avoids the brief window where the torrent is in downloading state.

 downloading queue